Edit a report

 Use the `wr.CodeBlock` Class to create a code block programmatically.
 Provide the name of the language and the code you want to display for the language and code parameters, respectively.

-For example the following example demonstrates a list in YAML file:
+The following example demonstrates a list in a YAML file:

 ```python theme={null}